kluvin/shorturl/README.md

 The only large up-front concern I have is speed.

-* **Requirement** A redirect should always be served in well under 100ms.^1
+* **Requirement** A redirect should always be served in well under 100ms.[^1]
   * **Solution** SQLite.
 Using a client/server database with something like redis was an option, but this convoluted and heavy.
 Redis could be used in isolation but SQLite wins in portability and having persistence as a first-class citizen.
 Generally, I want my requests to be handled by one machine only.

 Going the common Phoenix route was considered, but there is inevitably more boilerplate.
-Phoenix is transparently using the same dependencies however, so a migration (should be) trivial[^2].
+Phoenix is transparently using the same dependencies however, so a migration (should be) trivial.
 The app is deployed on fly.io which invests a lot into to Elixir ecosystem, but generally they will take any Docker image.
 Lastly, the coolest thing about URL shorteners is the links they create.
 I am going to have a pluggable architecture for these in the back of my mind[2].

 # Post implementation-notes